JavaScript Functions Explained: Input Parameters and Return Values for Beginners

 add();

-- The function
+- The function addis declared without parameters (empty parentheses).

-is declared without parameters (empty parentheses). - Inside the function, we create a local variable
+- Inside the function, we create a local variable cto hold the sum ofaandb.

-because, without a return statement, the function does not return a value.
+- We print cusingconsole.log()because, without a return statement, the function does not return a value.

-Note: Defining a function doesn’t execute it — you must explicitly call it using its name followed by parentheses, as shown with add();
+Note: Defining a function doesn’t execute it — you must explicitly call it using its name followed by parentheses, as shown with add();.
+If you run this code without calling add(), you will see no output.

 For a deeper dive into JavaScript execution contexts and how memory is allocated in the stack during function calls, see the official Node.js documentation.